mablds/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 A simple tic tac toe project created to improve my JS knowledge.

+## How to play:
+  - Clone the repository;
+  - go to './html/';
+  - open the index.html and have fun;

  ## Next steps:
   - Logics to win or draw.
 Bot invencible: Thinking about the manners to do it.